forkyyy/nodejs_layer4_api/README.md

 You can set &server=all to launch to all servers

-You can stop attacks by sending a GET request to the API using &method=stop
+You can stop the attacks by sending a GET request to the API using &method=stop

 GET `https://api.yourdomain.com/api/attack?host=1.1.1.1&port=80&time=120&method=stop&server=alpha`